As a woman, I know just how hard it is to find the right bike. And if you are overweight, you might be concerned that riding isn’t for you.

 Don’t worry about muddy roads because this bike has cute fenders to help deter mud splashes.

 This bike is generally lightweight, given that it features an aluminum frame.
 But still, that doesn’t prevent it from being sturdy and reliable.
+It’s one of the better bikes for over 300 lbs men and women.

 - 16-inch aluminum frame